Te Poari o Taumata Arowai

 Board members must, as part of their duties:

-- ensure that Taumata Arowai satisfies all legal requirements arising under the Taumata Arowai–the Water Services Regulator Act 2020, the Crown Entities Act 2004, the Water Services Act 2021 and any other relevant legislation
+• ensure Taumata Arowai satisfies all legal requirements arising under the Taumata Arowai.
+This includes the Water Services Regulator Act 2020, the Crown Entities Act 2004, the Water Services Act 2021 and other relevant legislation

-- ensure that Taumata Arowai acts in a manner consistent with its objectives, functions, current statement of intent, and current statement of performance expectations
+• ensure Taumata Arowai acts consistently with its goals, functions, current statement of intent, and current statement of performance expectations

-- ensure Taumata Arowai has the capability and capacity to uphold Te Tiriti o Waitangi and its principles and to engage with and understand the perspectives of Māori
+• ensure Taumata Arowai can uphold Te Tiriti o Waitangi and its principles and to engage with and understand perspectives of Māori

-- conduct itself in accordance with Te Tiriti o Waitangi and its principles and ensure they are taken into account in its decision-making
+• follow Te Tiriti o Waitangi and its principles and ensure they are taken into account in decision making

-Our Board has considerable governance experience and includes representatives with significant knowledge, experience and capability in public health, the water infrastructure sector and Te Ao Māori.
+Our Board has considerable governance experience.
+This includes representatives with significant knowledge, experience and capability in public health, the water infrastructure sector and Te Ao Māori.

 Tēnā koutou katoa